-In accordance with the legislation, Ronald L. Barclay, Q.C, who is the current Conflict of Interest Commissioner, also oversees The Lobbyists Act as an independent office of the Legislative Assembly.
-Saundra Arberry was appointed as Deputy Register in January, 2015 following a competitive hiring process.
-Saundra has previous service with the Government of the Northwest Territories, Elections NWT, and more recently Elections Saskatchewan.
+In accordance with the legislation, Ronald L. Barclay, Q.C, who is the current Conflict of Interest Commissioner, also administers The Lobbyists Act in his capacity as Registrar.
+The Office of the Registrar of Lobbyists is also an independent office of the Legislative Assembly.